-Cook Strait, New Zealand Early 20th Century, 1888 to 1912 Male Risso's dolphin

-A well-known companion to ships, which plied the Cook Strait off New Zealand, from 1888, Pelorus Jack was a feature of the area for about 24 years and regularly followed ships, although the animal never became more
+Cook Strait, New Zealand 1888 - 1912 Male Risso's dolphin A well-known companion to ships, which plied the Cook Strait off New Zealand, from 1888, Pelorus Jack was a feature of the area for about 24 years and regularly followed ships, although the animal never became more sociable than this.

 In 1904, public attention and concern for the dolphins' safety in accompanying boats meant that sufficient pressure was applied to government to enable a special law to be passed (Wilke et al, 2005; Lockyer, 1990).
-39

-Spotted dolphins (Stenella attenuata)
+Spotted Dolphins (Stenella attenuata)